Rising Fortunes of US Consumers

 The views expressed are those of James Swanson and are subject to change at any time.
 These views are for informational purposes only and should not be relied upon as a recommendation or solicitation or as investment advice from the Advisor.

 Issued in the United States by MFS Institutional Advisors, Inc. ("MFSI") and MFS Investment Management.
 Issued in Canada by MFS Investment Management Canada Limited.
 No securities commission or similar regulatory authority in Canada has reviewed this communication.
 Issued in the United Kingdom by MFS International (U.K.) Limited ("MIL UK"), a private limited company registered in England and Wales with the company number 03062718, and authorised and regulated in the conduct of investment business by the UK Financial Conduct Authority.
-MIL UK, an indirect subsidiary of MFS, has its registered office at Paternoster House, 65 St Paul’s Churchyard, London, EC4M 8AB and provides products and investment services to institutional investors globally.
+MIL UK, an indirect subsidiary of MFS, has its registered office at 1 Carter Lane, London, EC4V 5ER and provides products and investment services to institutional investors globally.
 Issued in Hong Kong by MFS International (Hong Kong) Limited ("MIL HK"), a private limited company licensed and regulated by the Hong Kong Securities and Futures Commission (the "SFC").
 MIL HK is a wholly-owned, indirect subsidiary of Massachusetts Financial Services Company, a US based investment adviser and fund sponsor registered with the US Securities and Exchange Commission.
 MIL HK is approved to engage in dealing in securities and asset management regulated activities and may provide certain investment services to "professional investors" as defined in the Securities and Futures Ordinance ("SFO").
+Issued in Singapore by MFS International Singapore Pte.
+Ltd., a private limited company registered in Singapore with the company number 201228809M, and further licensed and regulated by the Monetary Authority of Singapore.
 Issued in Latin America by MFS International Ltd. For investors in Australia: MFSI and MIL UK are exempt from the requirement to hold an Australian financial services license under the Corporations Act 2001 in respect of the financial services they provide.
-In Australia and New Zealand: MFSI is regulated by the US Securities and Exchange Commission under US laws, and MIL UK is regulated by the UK Financial Conduct Authority under UK laws, which differ from Australian and New Zealand laws.
+In Australia and New Zealand: MFSI is regulated by the US Securities & Exchange Commission under US laws and MIL UK is regulated by the UK Financial Conduct Authority under UK laws, which differ from Australian and New Zealand laws.